hughperkins/jeigen/README.md

 - Ubuntu 14.04 64-bit, using openjdk-7-jdk 64-bit
 - Windows Server 2012 R2 64-bit, using Visual Studio 2010 Express, and 32-bit Sun jvm 1.7
 - Windows Server 2012 R2 64-bit, using Visual Studio 2010 Express, and 64-bit Sun jvm 1.7

-You can use on Mac OS X too, but you'll need to build from source.
-Tested on:
-- Mac OS X 10.11 64-bit  https://travis-ci.org/hughperkins/jeigen
+- Mac OS X 10.11 64-bit, via https://travis-ci.org/hughperkins/jeigen , and as per [.travis.yml](.travis.yml)

 ## Linking to Jeigen

 You will need to add the following jars to the classpath:
-- Jeigen-win-linux-32-64.jar
+- Jeigen-onefat.jar
-- jna-4.0.0.jar
+- jna-4.1.0.jar

+Jeigen-onefat.jar contains the native .dylib, .dlls and .so, for: win32, win64, linux32, linux64, and Mac OS X 64-bit
-Jeigen-win-linux-32-64.jar contains the native .dll or .so, for all these platforms, which will be decompressed into the '.jeigen' folder, in your home-directory, at runtime.
+platforms, which will be decompressed into the '.jeigen' folder, in your home-directory, at runtime.

 # Jeigen API